Measles is caused by the measles virus.

 The earliest symptoms look like those of a heavy cold – runny nose, fever, conjunctivitis and dry cough.
 Early in the illness children can have tiny white marks on the insides of their mouths.
 These are called ‘Koplik spots’.

-If your child gets measles, she’s infectious from one week before until one week after the rash appears.
+If your child gets measles, they’re contagious from one week before until one week after the rash appears.

-Yes.
 You should take your child to the GP if you’re worried your child might have measles.
-It's a good idea to ring ahead in case your GP needs to make arrangements to reduce the risk of measles spreading.
+It’s a good idea to ring ahead in case your GP needs to take precautions to reduce the risk of measles spreading.